ariary/soa/README.md

-# 🛃 soa
+# 🥢 soa

 Your packages go through customs now.

 ## The gist

-`soa` wraps your package manager commands and intercepts every dependency download through a local proxy.
-Before any archive reaches your machine, it gets checked against a security policy server.
-If the package is too fresh, too sketchy, or fails analysis — it gets stopped at the border.
+`soa` wraps your package manager commands and intercepts every dependency download through a proxy.
+Before any archive reaches your machine, it gets checked against a security policy server.  **It gets stopped at the border depending on your policies** (If the package is too fresh, too sketchy, or fails analysis —)

-Works with Go today. npm and pip are next in line.
+Think [supply-chain attacks](https://github.com/ariary/malicious-go-package) — a dependency you've never heard of sneaks into your build and runs arbitrary code on install. `soa` catches it before it reaches your machine.

 ## Show me